jorgenhenrichsen/SwiftAudio/README.md

 try?
 AudioSessionController.activateSession()
 ```

-If you want audio to continue playing when the app is inactive, remember to activate background audio:
+**Important**: If you want audio to continue playing when the app is inactive, remember to activate background audio:
 App Settings -> Capabilities -> Background Modes -> Check 'Audio, AirPlay, and Picture in Picture'.

 #### Interruptions
-If you are using the AudioSessionController for setting up the audio session, you can use it to handle interruptions too.
+If you are using the `AudioSessionController` for setting up the audio session, you can use it to handle interruptions too.
 Implement `AudioSessionControllerDelegate` and you will be notified by `handleInterruption(type: AVAudioSessionInterruptionType)`.
 If you are storing progress for playback time on items when the app quits, it can be a good idea to do it on interruptions as well.
 To disable interruption notifcations set `isObservingForInterruptions` to `false`.

 ### Now Playing Info
 The `AudioPlayer` will automatically update the `MPNowPlayingInfoCenter` with artist, title, album, artwork and time if the passed in `AudioItem` supports this.
+This functionality can be turned off by setting `automaticallyUpdateNowPlayingInfo` to `false`.
 If you need to set additional properties for some items, access the player's `NowPlayingInfoController` and call `set(keyValue:)`.
 Available properties can be found in `NowPlayingInfoProperty`.

 ### Remote Commands